 You can find a lot of postnatal classes to help you take your first steps as a parent.
 These classes generally cover baby care and safety, feeding options, stimulation of the child, first aid and hygiene, and so on.
 Prices differ depending on the institution, but always make sure to check the certifications of the instructor beforehand.

 After birth, your baby will receive important vaccinations such as BCG – which protects your child against tuberculosis.
 It is up to you how soon you arrange optional vaccinations, and you can either visit your pediatrician or a clinic in your local area to arrange them.

 Many expats living in South Africa choose to either employ au-pairs or nannies to look after their children while they work.

-When your child is a little older, pre-schools are split into two age groups.
-The first, pre-grade reception, covers children aged up to four years old, while the second is for children aged five and six.
+When your child is a little older, South African pre-schools are split into two age groups.
+The first, pre-grade reception, covers children up to four years old, while the second is for children who are five and six.
 Compulsory education doesn’t start until the age of seven.

 Breastfeeding is more and more encouraged in South Africa, and non-profit organizations such as Save the Children have noticed an increase in the breastfeeding rate over the last few years.
 Also interesting to know for mothers returning to work: you are legally entitled by the Basic Conditions of Employment Act to two 30-minute breaks per day for breastfeeding, if your baby is under six months.

 Registering a birth in South Africa